-Complex and accurate calculations
+Complex and Accurate Calculations

 Our draft surveyors feed the raw data from their readings into SGS’s unique draft survey software.
-This programme calculates the weight loaded (or discharged) using the internationally standardised draft survey protocol.
+This programme calculates the weight loaded (or discharged) using the internationally standardized draft survey protocol.
 We then compile the resulting findings into a draft survey report containing all of the details obtained during the survey.
 You can use this report as the basis for quantity certification of the cargo.